Mapsred/TicketingBundle/docs/1-setting_up_the_bundle.md

 }
 ```

-If you use Symfony 4.x you don't need the previous step thanks to Symfony Flex
+If you use Symfony 4.x you don't need the previous step, thanks to Symfony Flex

 ### C - Import the routing